jfernandez37/fr3_ws/src/gear_place/readme.md

 ## Directories
 ### gear_place
 * `find_object.py` - Contains all of the code to use the depth image from the Realsense camera to identify the gear using OpenCV contours and returns the pixel coordinates of the center of the gear.
 For different depths, thresh value needs to be changed to recognize the gear
+* `moving_gear.py` - Contains all of the code used to detect the moving gear and give the coordinates for the fr3 to move to the correct position
 * `gear_place_classes.py` - Contains all of the code to call services like move_cartesian or move_to_named_pose
 * `object_depth.py` - Contains all of the code to use the pointoud to find the distance between the camera and the top of the gear
 * `transform_utils.py` - Contains all functions to convert transforms to different forms